R0scat/R0scat/README.md

 ##  What I like

-- Coding in C++, Python and Javascript
+- Coding in C++, Python, Assembly x86 and Javascript
 - Doodling with design & UI/UX
 - Exploring open-source projects
 - Gaming and chill playlists while I code